mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## Why build your own NAS?

-If you're new to homelab or you don't have experience building PCs, I recommend that you **don't** build your own NAS.
+If you're new to homelab or you don't have experience building PCs, I recommend that you **don't build your own NAS**.
 There are off-the-shelf solutions that offer basic functionality and user-friendly interfaces.

 I've had a NAS since 2010.
 In fact, the first blog post I ever wrote was about using my NAS.